 Her special interests include the assessment and treatment of pre-school children with speech and language difficulties and the assessment of children with Autism Spectrum Disorder.
 Mardi also runs the Hanen "More than Words" program at the clinic in Camberwell.
 This parent training program has been designed to help parents interact with their children during daily activities and to facilitate play and language development.
 She is also Hanen Certified to teach the "It Takes Two to Talk" and "Talkability" programs.
 Her own parenting experiences are a valuable addition to understanding and supporting parents in these programs.

 After 30 years she remains passionate about her chosen profession and enjoys the privilege of being involved with clients and their families.

-Sophie Lacey is involved with assessment, diagnosis and therapy for children with a wide range of speech, language and communication difficulties.
+Sophie Lacey is a clinical supervisor at the clinic.
+She is involved in assessment, diagnosis and therapy of children with a wide range of speech, language and communication difficulties.

-Sophie trained at La Trobe University in Melbourne, where she completed a Bachelor’s degree of Health Science and Master’s Degree in Speech Pathology.
+She trained at La Trobe University in Melbourne, where she completed a Bachelor’s degree of Health Sciences and a Master’s Degree in Speech Pathology.
 She has previously worked in private practice and primary schools across Melbourne.

 Sophie has a keen interest in working with pre-school children and their families, providing child-centred therapy with holistic family focus.

 She is a Hanen Certified clinician trained in the "It Takes Two to Talk" and "More than Words" programs and runs these programs regularly throughout the year at the clinic in Camberwell.